drusykhulwi/drusykhulwi/README.md

 I'm passionate about building modern and scalable web applications.
 I specialize in frontend and backend development, crafting seamless user experiences, and optimizing performance.
 I enjoy solving complex problems and continuously learning new technologies to enhance my skill set.

-I am particularly interested in full-stack development, working with **React.js, React Native, Node.js, Express.js, and MySQL** to create dynamic and responsive applications.
-Currently learning python.
+I am particularly interested in full-stack development, working with **React.js, React Native, Node.js, Express.js, Python and MySQL** to create dynamic and responsive applications.
 I also love collaborating with others to bring innovative ideas to life.

 ---